Overview

 Easy-to-Use Streaming Text Generation Interface

-The AI SDK provides an equally concise streaming text generation interface, which is highly useful in scenarios requiring user interaction, such as building intelligent chatbots or streaming long generated text.
+AI SDK provides an equally concise streaming text generation interface, which is highly useful in scenarios requiring user interaction, such as building intelligent chatbots, streaming long generated text, and so on.

-Here we will try to incrementally add the text streaming returned by the large model to the webpage:
+Here we will attempt to incrementally add the text streamed back by the large model to the web page:

 const result = await model.streamText({